Updated: 4 days ago

 By Rhonda Collins, I Start Wondering Columnist

 John Wooden, a men’s college basketball coach with one of the best records in the NCAA, said winning is not the same thing as success.
-Wooden, who lived to the age 99, defined success as “Peace of mind attained only through self satisfaction in knowing you made the effort to do the best of which you are capable.”
+In his TED Talk called “The Difference Between Winning and Succeeding,” Wooden (who lived to the age of 99) defined success as “Peace of mind attained only through self-satisfaction in knowing you made the effort to do the best of which you are capable.”

-Successful motivational speaker and author Tony Robbins says, “Success is doing what you want to do, when you want, where you want, with whom you want, as much as you want.”
+In his book, “Awaken the Giant Within How to Take Immediate Control of Your Mental, Physical and Financial Life,” successful motivational speaker and author Tony Robbins writes “Success is doing what you want to do, when you want, where you want, with whom you want, as much as you want.”
 One of his key points in his books is that success comes from taking “massive, determined action.”

 I agree with both of these gentlemen’s take on success, but I have an easier definition.
 I say success is simply achieving your goals, whatever they may be.
 If you dream of being financially secure and you manage to accumulate great wealth, then you are successful.